TomWhitwell/SlowMovie/README.md

 ## Usage

 Put videos in the /Videos directory.
-Use `python3 slowmovie.py` to start the program.
+Use `python3 slowmovie.py -f <YOURFILENAME.EXT>` to start playing a movie of your choice.
+Add `cd SlowMovie; sudo -E python3 slowmovie.py` to `/etc/profile` if you want the program to start automatically when the Raspberry Pi is rebooted.

 The following options are available:

 ```
 usage: slowmovie.py [-h] [-f FILE] [-d DELAY] [-i INCREMENT] [-s START] [-l]